Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-59-new-life.md

 The Igraen known as *Proximal* had insights she lacked.
 Indeed, he had insights that the Entity itself had lacked, or been unable to articulate.

-*“You obviously can’t simulate all the processes of an organic brain neuron-by-neuron,”* he was explaining. *“It would require vast processing resources, and be far too susceptible to latency, signal loss, far too bound up in sensory processing and a host of other things.
+*"You obviously can’t simulate all the processes of an organic brain neuron-by-neuron,"* he was explaining. *"It would require vast processing resources, and be far too susceptible to latency, signal loss, far too bound up in sensory processing and a host of other things.
 It all has to be* approximated, *and not along the lines of different brain structures, but along the lines of… English doesn’t seem to have a word for it.
 The smallest practical components of a personality.
-If a mind was a language, then we calculate on the phoneme level.”*
+If a mind was a language, then we calculate on the phoneme level."*

-“Makes sense,” Lewis nodded.
-“We figured it was somethin’ like that, dude.
-I’m gonna go ahead and call ‘em an *‘egoneme.’”*
+"Makes sense," Lewis nodded.
+"We figured it was somethin’ like that, dude.
+I’m gonna go ahead and call ‘em an *‘egoneme.’"*

-“So there isn’t an… *egoneme…* for the will to live?
-That seems weird,” Lucy commented.
+"So there isn’t an… *egoneme…* for the will to live?
+That seems weird," Lucy commented.
 Her specialty was metallurgy and materials science, Darcy knew, but  honestly the people in this room knew a little bit about practically everything.

-*“Apparently there is.
-The Entity has it.”*
+*"Apparently there is.
+The Entity has it."*

-“Nah, dude.
+"Nah, dude.
 Can’t possibly be that simple or y’all’d’ve figured it out by now.
 I mean, you’ve had millions of years!
-Give yourselves *some* credit,” Lewis said.
+Give yourselves *some* credit," Lewis said.

-*“One cannot deny observational reality.
+*"One cannot deny observational reality.
 The Entity exists, independent of Substrate.
 Ergo, it has the thing we lack.
-Ergo, it exists.”*
+Ergo, it exists."*

-“Logical, but maybe that’s the problem right there,” Lee mused.
+"Logical, but maybe that’s the problem right there," Lee mused.

-“Don’t go all Captain Kirk on me now, dude,” Lewis replied.
+"Don’t go all Captain Kirk on me now, dude," Lewis replied.

-“Alright well… what makes the Entity so unique? *Besides* its freedom from Substrate?”
+"Alright well… what makes the Entity so unique? *Besides* its freedom from Substrate?"

-*“Many things,”* Proximal declared, morosely.
+*"Many things,"* Proximal declared, morosely.

-“It was originally formed from a human,” Darcy offered.
+"It was originally formed from a human," Darcy offered.
 She was mostly squicked out by that, not to mention appalled at what had happened to a young woman whose safety had been *her* responsibility… but at the same time, she was a little proud.

-*“Many datasophonts have been compiled from non-Igraen sources, most of them deathworlders.
-Your species may be exceptional, but I refuse to believe that you are unique.”*
+*"Many datasophonts have been compiled from non-Igraen sources, most of them deathworlders.
+Your species may be exceptional, but I refuse to believe that you are unique."*

-“And yet, as you said, here we are.
-You have a digital life-form that *self-assembled* out of the debris of a digitized human mind.”
+"And yet, as you said, here we are.
+You have a digital life-form that *self-assembled* out of the debris of a digitized human mind."

-“Maybe that’s it!”
+"Maybe that’s it!"
 Lee chirped up.
-“Maybe the way you… compile?
+"Maybe the way you… compile?
 Is that the right word?
-Do you compile new Igraens?”
+Do you compile new Igraens?"

-*“We are generated by dynamically combining the… I suppose you would call it genetic, or a seed.
+*"We are generated by dynamically combining the… I suppose you would call it genetic, or a seed.
 Fundamental information that informs the growth and final outcome of the process.
-Two donors combine that information into a new “seed” which then flourishes into a sapient mind.
-The exact mechanics are… I don’t know them, any more than you know how your own nucleic acid resulted in* you.”
+Two donors combine that information into a new "seed" which then flourishes into a sapient mind.
+The exact mechanics are… I don’t know them, any more than you know how your own nucleic acid resulted in* you."

-“...Life as a dynamic terrain generator, *God…”*
+"...Life as a dynamic terrain generator, *God…"*

-“Well, maybe that process is flawed somehow?”
+"Well, maybe that process is flawed somehow?"
 Lee pressed.
-“Like… I dunno.
-Like, I know of genetic disorders in humans that do things like result in blindness because the retina can’t produce a vital protein.”
+"Like… I dunno.
+Like, I know of genetic disorders in humans that do things like result in blindness because the retina can’t produce a vital protein."

-“Or a type one diabetic!”
+"Or a type one diabetic!"
 Lucy agreed.

-“So we’re looking for a genetic flaw in the compiling process, then,” Lee concluded.
+"So we’re looking for a genetic flaw in the compiling process, then," Lee concluded.

-“Makes sense, if the Entity jerry-rigged itself together all haphazard-like,” Lewis agreed.
+"Makes sense, if the Entity jerry-rigged itself together all haphazard-like," Lewis agreed.

-*“There… may be a precedent,”* Proximal said, slowly.
+*"There… may be a precedent,"* Proximal said, slowly.
 Darcy looked down at the briefcase-sized box of hardware the Igraen was currently running and imprisoned in.
 He was deriving his Substrate from a voluntary human donor named Hugh Johnson, a man who’d had the misfortune to be a biodrone for a good third of his life to date.

 *He* was hanging out in the corner, keeping to himself.
 But his presence meant that Proximal could be kept on a short leash.
 He was still a Hierarchy agent after all: not to be trusted.

-“Precedent?” she asked.
+"Precedent?" she asked.

-*“You’re aware of course that the Discarded - the Hunters - are Igraens themselves.
+*"You’re aware of course that the Discarded - the Hunters - are Igraens themselves.
 The physical remains thereof, anyway.
-Specifically, they’re the bioengineered bodies we developed for warfare with an ancient species known as the V’Straki…”*
+Specifically, they’re the bioengineered bodies we developed for warfare with an ancient species known as the V’Straki…"*

-“Who in turn evolved on Earth,” Lewis finished.
-“We know all this, dude.
-What’s this precedent?”
+"Who in turn evolved on Earth," Lewis finished.
+"We know all this, dude.
+What’s this precedent?"

-*“Has it ever occurred to you to wonder* why *the Hunters are as they are?
-No empathy, no moral compass, just endless slavering hunger?”*
+*"Has it ever occurred to you to wonder* why *the Hunters are as they are?
+No empathy, no moral compass, just endless slavering hunger?"*

-“You’re suggesting… what?
-That the genetic flaw is related somehow?”
+"You’re suggesting… what?
+That the genetic flaw is related somehow?"

-*“Our ancient historical files suggest that when my species were still corporeal, we depended on a bacterium that we got from our food rather than growing naturally in our gut.
+*"Our ancient historical files suggest that when my species were still corporeal, we depended on a bacterium that we got from our food rather than growing naturally in our gut.
 Without it, we became psychotic.
-If what you are suggesting is accurate, then our dependence on Substrate may be that same deficiency but translated into our dataforms.”*
+If what you are suggesting is accurate, then our dependence on Substrate may be that same deficiency but translated into our dataforms."*

-“Sounds about as plausible as all the other dataspace weirdness…” Lee muttered.
+"Sounds about as plausible as all the other dataspace weirdness…" Lee muttered.

-“Well, it’s a place to start looking,” Lucy said.
-“But creating a datasophont is… I mean, that’s a few rungs up the tech ladder from where we are now.
-This is like asking the Wright Brothers to troubleshoot the design flaws in a Firebird.”
+"Well, it’s a place to start looking," Lucy said.
+"But creating a datasophont is… I mean, that’s a few rungs up the tech ladder from where we are now.
+This is like asking the Wright Brothers to troubleshoot the design flaws in a Firebird."

-“Right now, this is just a proof of concept anyway,” Darcy informed them.
-“Senior figures in AEC are… squeamish... about the idea of a war to extinction.”
+"Right now, this is just a proof of concept anyway," Darcy informed them.
+"Senior figures in AEC are… squeamish... about the idea of a war to extinction."

-“How senior?”
+"How senior?"
 Lewis asked.

-“I’m not at liberty to say.
-But they want to make an informed decision: Can we, or can we not, at least *in theory* permanently resolve the Igraen need for Substrate?”
+"I’m not at liberty to say.
+But they want to make an informed decision: Can we, or can we not, at least *in theory* permanently resolve the Igraen need for Substrate?"

 Lewis, Lee and Lucy looked at each other and the kind of unspoken conversation that only happened between people who knew each other well and had worked together for a long time bounced back and forth across the room in a flurry of raised eyebrows, little shrugs and quizzical sets of eye and mouth.

-Lewis brought the exchange to an end when he threw his hands up in surrender. “...I guess?
+Lewis brought the exchange to an end when he threw his hands up in surrender. "...I guess?
 I mean, it’s *gotta* be possible somehow.
-We just… like, there’s no way we could put a timetable on that, dude.”
+We just… like, there’s no way we could put a timetable on that, dude."

-“I’ll pass that along,” Darcy said.
-“Satisfied, Proximal?”
+"I’ll pass that along," Darcy said.
+"Satisfied, Proximal?"

-*“Yes.
+*"Yes.
 Thank you.
-All of you.”*
+All of you."*

-“Back to Alaska, then.
-Sorry, Hugh.”
+"Back to Alaska, then.
+Sorry, Hugh."

 The put-upon Substrate donor just shrugged ruefully and stood up.
-“Thanks for the vacation, I guess.”
+"Thanks for the vacation, I guess."

-“Dude, anytime,” Lewis promised him.
-“Guess this is gonna be a whole *project,* huh?”
+"Dude, anytime," Lewis promised him.
+"Guess this is gonna be a whole *project,* huh?"

-“Hope so.
-It was… nice… to see something new.”
+"Hope so.
+It was… nice… to see something new."

 Darcy watched him go with helpless sympathy, but Lewis made a disgusted noise as soon as he was gone.

-“Darcy.
+"Darcy.
 Dude.
 Why the fuck can’t we do something for that poor bastard?
-The Corti fuckin’ *brought a woman back from the dead,* can’t *they* do something for him?”
+The Corti fuckin’ *brought a woman back from the dead,* can’t *they* do something for him?"

-“His implant literally replaced part of his brain stem,” Darcy said, softly.
+"His implant literally replaced part of his brain stem," Darcy said, softly.
 Lewis went very still, and very quiet.

-“...Well… Shit.”
+"...Well… Shit."

-“Yeah.”
+"Yeah."
 Darcy breathed heavily, then turned a weak smile on the Fellowship.
-“So, let’s make it matter.
-Yes?”
+"So, let’s make it matter.
+Yes?"

-“Dude.
-You got it.”
+"Dude.
+You got it."

 Darcy left their workshop in a mixed mood.